Anyone else love pockets? Let’s sew cargo pocket with a magnetic snap flap on to a tote bag!

 The materials listed below are estimates.
 Pockets are a great way to use up fabric scraps, so check and see what you have before you go and buy new fabric!

-- 1 or 2 fat quarters of cotton fabric (Grab a second fat quarter or use some scraps if your prefer a contrast on the flap or inside the pocket.)
+- 1 or 2 fat quarters of cotton fabric (Grab a second fat quarter or use some scraps if you prefer a contrast on the flap or inside the pocket.)

 - 1 magnetic snap set (Size is not a big concern.
-Just use what you can find.)
+This is what I used.)